A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Numerical Experiments: Configuration

 \subsection{Inflation and Localization}

 Inflation and localization are crucial for the performance of EnKF-type methods.
-For the EnKF, RHF, and iRHF methods inflation is implemented by multiplying the forecast ensemble perturbations by $r$ before assimilation
+For the EnKF, RHF, and iRHF methods inflation is implemented by multiplying the forecast ensemble perturbations by a positive inflation factor $r$ before assimilation

 where $\bar{\bm{x}}$ is defined in (\ref{eqn:RMSE}).
 For the GA methods inflation is implemented in the transformed space

 All methods use Schur-product localization.
 The localization matrix is populated using an exponential localization function